 I’ve previously written about my love for re-creating cities in simulations, but to be immersed in such a world in my professional life, is something I couldn’t have even imagined.
-Now of course, there are things you don’t see everyday, like a transaction coordinator running frantically into the ocean, however, I was never one for a dull workplace that takes itself too seriously.
+Now, of course, there are things you don’t see every day, like a transaction coordinator running frantically into the ocean, however, I was never one for a dull workplace that takes itself too seriously.

 Within the cloud campus, you have access to the best resources and training in the business.
 If you opt not to run around and work up a virtual sweat, you can fast-travel to any location on the map.
-The campus is where agents from all over the world meet, and solves the absence of serendipity in a typical WFH environment.
+The campus is where agents from all over the world meet, which solves the absence of serendipity in a typical WFH environment.
 A green dot indicating online status is one thing, but you truly feel the presence of a crowd in a digital auditorium when you see all the animated 3D avatars.

 eXp has been ranked on Glassdoor’s Best Places to Work List for four consecutive years, with reviews averaging an overall rating of 4.7 stars, which is significant, given a platform with anonymous users.
-Beyond the general positive sentiment toward the company, what really strikes a chord with me is eXp’s commitment to diversity and inclusion.
+Beyond the generally positive sentiment toward the company, what really strikes a chord with me is eXp’s commitment to diversity and inclusion.

 The company recently expanded to 4 new international locations this year; Puerto Rico, Brazil, Italy and Hong Kong.
-Although I’ve only been to Hong Kong, I really look forward to traveling again, and it’s gratifying to know I can find peers and professional opportunities in a variety of destinations around the world.
+Although I’ve only been to Hong Kong, I really look forward to travelling again, and it’s gratifying to know I can find peers and professional opportunities in a variety of destinations around the world.

 Growth within the organization isn’t linear.
 You can generate income from multiple sources; among them, their Agent Equity Program, Agent Attraction, and of course the bread and butter of how you offer traditional trading services.
 It is a brokerage after all, but a global one and not a franchise, which naturally offers better splits and incentives based on the virtual infrastructure.
 Sponsor awards are issued to agents that directly attract another agent upon the sponsored agent’s first completed transaction.
 If you choose to enroll in their Agent Equity Program, you can get paid 5% of every transaction commission with EXPI stock issued at a 10% discount.

 One of my anchors in life has been to never stop creating, despite any setbacks or rejection.
-Nobody can prevent you from learning, and applying yourself, or making something you know other people want.
+Nobody can prevent you from learning, applying yourself, or making something you know other people want.
 You can’t anticipate when new opportunities might come along that you couldn’t have factored in prior.

 [Disclaimer: I am an independent contractor with eXp, and these views are my own and not those of the Company.]